Summer Camp 2014

 Homeschooling families generally have little difficulty covering the core subjects (reading, math, language arts), but sometimes they can use a little help with other parts of the curriculum (science, history, geography and fine arts).

-Because of the number of early registrations for the fall 2022 semester, Camp Trinity added a second option.
-Courses will be taught not only on Thursday but on Wednesday as well.
+Because of the large number of early registrations for the fall 2022 semester, Camp Trinity added a second option.
+Courses are now taught not only on Thursday but on Wednesday as well.

 Families can choose when to participate and pay just for the classes they attend or they can sign up for the entire 10-week semester at a steep discount (prices below).
 Those who sign up for the semester are not required to attend every session but can attend only the classes of most interest.